feelinsly/time-series-to-video/README.md

 **Please cite if you were to use the code.

 # How to use the code:
-Simply change the csv file with the time-series data you want to visualize and animate; And then run this file in your terminal: run_vocal_pitch.sh to
+Simply change the csv file with the time-series data you want to visualize and animate; And then run this file in your terminal: run_vocal_pitch.sh to render the video file.

-The current example visualize a time-changing vocal pitch variable.
+The current example visualize a time-changing **vocal pitch** variable of **speaker_A**.

 You can also adjust the chart type accordingly.